zhangbaiyi/docs/main/CS193P - Another Try.md

 16. Running your application in different simulators

 #### Extra Credits
-Data flows from Model to View (i.e. read-only).
-Any change in the model will cause the affected parts of the view to be rebuilt.

-**`ViewModel`**: Binds View to Model.
-Sort of a **Interpreter**.
-A **Gatekeeper**.
-The View will always get data from the Model from The `ViewModel`.
-Constantly noticing changes in the Model, the publishes "something changes" to those interested in such changes.
-The View automatically observes publications and pulls data and rebuilds.

 > Make a random number of cards appear each time a theme button is chosen